 Target Date Retirement Funds: Pros and Cons

-The target date mutual fund is a new investment vehicle that has emerged within the last decade, designed to help investors make sense of the jumble of funds offered by their retirement plans.
+The target date mutual fund is a new investment tool that has emerged within the last decade, designed to help investors make sense of the jumble of funds offered by their retirement plans.
 These new choices are known as target date funds (TDF), and chances are your 401(k) or 403(b) plan contains at least one of these unique investment vehicles.
-Target date funds are typically named for the year you plan to retire, i.e. Target Date 2020, Target Date 2030 and so on.
+Target date funds are typically named for the year you plan to retire, i.e., Target Date 2020, Target Date 2030 and so on.

 Set It and Forget It